 Hip pain arises from daily strains, injuries to muscles and tendons, degenerative diseases, and bone fractures.
 No matter what causes your hip pain, please don’t wait to seek treatment, so you can stay active and obtain pain relief.
 When you have problems with your hips, you need the experienced physicians at Barrington Orthopedic Specialists to provide the highest quality of care and help maintain your mobility.
-Please don’t wait to book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+Please don’t wait to call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Hips are the second most common joint to develop osteoarthritis.
 Osteoarthritis occurs over time as wear and tear damages the cartilage that covers the surface of bones in your hip joint.
 As cartilage wears away, bone rubs against bone, causing pain and inhibiting movement.

 Since your hip is one of the major weight-bearing joints, its muscles, ligaments, and tendons are susceptible to strains and tears.